 There were at least five thousand of the ships produced.
 It is not rare to take two or three wrecks from a ship's graveyard, and make one functional of them.
 Some say the Toads will keep jumping around for centuries.

 The sleek design, the retractable wings, the high speed and maneuverability close to a military fighter, boy is this a jet.
-Ten years ago, the best pickup line on the moon was "Do you want to see my Dragonfly?", sworn at by racing pilots as dandies.
+Ten years ago, the best pickup line on the moon was 'Do you want to see my Dragonfly?', sworn at by racing pilots as dandies.
 Now, it is not so hot anymore, but it can still be a mark of status, among the lower classes at least.

-The final nail in the coffin of Longarm Enterprises, the Dragonfly series was put into production after an unusually long period of testing.
+The final nail in the coffin of Longarm Enterprises, the Dragonfly series was put into production after an unusually long period of development.
 Making a high-class personal cruiser with substandard components produced bad results, until a genius engineer performed the tweak of the century.
 Designing a special set of tests, all the subsystems of a Dragonfly were tuned to each other at manufacturing time, so as to accept the diverse, normally incompatible parts.

 A Dragonfly is a good-looking, fast ship, true.
-But as soon as something happens, you get in trouble.
+But as soon as something breaks, you get in trouble.
 Even if the best mechanics fix it, it is never quite the same anymore, exhibiting quirks, that only get stronger with time.
 After a few repairs, or any tinkering with the machinery, the performance is likely to go down dramatically, and after a few years of use is the ship basically a wreck.